Whether you’re a new company looking to scale or a multinational leading your industry, forecasting has the power to make or break your business.

 This basic deal info will significantly improve your projections.

-To get started right away, check out our free sales forecast template.
-This spreadsheet is tailor-made by our team of sales experts, but you can adjust and customize it in any way you see fit.
+To get started right away, check out our free sales forecast template below.
+This sales spreadsheet template is tailor-made by our team of sales experts, but you can adjust and customize it in any way you see fit.
 Just download it, enter your contact and deal details, and watch all the work get done for you!

 Sales forecasting can be daunting at first, but with plenty of practice and the right support, you’ll soon get the hang of it.
 The more support you have from your CRM, your leadership and your colleagues, the better you’ll be.